NextEra Energy

-NextEra Energy, Inc. is an American energy company with about 58 GW of generating capacity (24 GW of which were from fossil fuel sources), revenues of over $18 billion in 2020, and about 14,900 employees throughout the US and Canada.
-It is the largest electric utility holding company by market capitalization.
-Its subsidiaries include Florida Power & Light (FPL), NextEra Energy Resources (NEER), NextEra Energy Partners, Gulf Power Company, and NextEra Energy Services.
+NextEra Energy, Inc. is an American energy company that is the world's largest electric utility holding company by market capitalization, with a valuation of over $170 billion as of Oct 2024.
+NextEra Energy had revenues of $24.8 billion and 16,700 employees throughout the US and Canada in 2024.
+It has a current generating capacity of 73 gigawatts.
+Its subsidiaries include Florida Power & Light (FPL), NextEra Energy Resources (NEER), XPLR Energy Partners, and NextEra Energy Services.

-FPL, the largest of the subsidiaries, delivers rate-regulated electricity to approximately 5 million customer accounts, or an estimated 10 million people, across nearly half of Florida and is the third largest electric utility company in the United States.
-NEER, together with its affiliated entities, is the world's largest generator of renewable energy from the wind and sun.
+FPL, the largest of its subsidiaries, is the third largest electric utility company in the United States.
+NEER, together with its affiliated entities, is the world's largest generator of renewable energy from wind and solar.
 In addition to wind and solar, NextEra Energy Resources owns and operates generating plants powered by natural gas, nuclear energy, and oil.
-As of 2020, approximately 41% of NextEra Energy's generating capacity was from fossil fuels and non-renewables.
+As of March 2025, approximately 36% of NextEra Energy's generating capacity was from fossil fuels and non-renewables, down from 41% in 2020.

-The company ranked 167th on the 2018 Fortune 500 of the largest United States corporations by revenue.

 Corporate history

-The predecessor company Florida Power & Light Company was founded in 1925.
-It reorganized as the company FPL Group Inc. in 1984, as part of efforts to diversify its business.
-FPL Group changed its name to NextEra Energy Inc. in March 2010.
-At this time, the stock ticker symbol also changed from FPL to NEE.

-Nextera Energy is incorporated in Florida.

-Politics
+NextEra Energy traces its origins to 1925 with the formation of Florida Power & Light and the formation of FPL Group in 1984.

+The company purchased Colonial Penn in 1985 and sold it in 1991.
+In 1998, FPL Group created FPL Energy, a subsidiary to manage FPL Group efforts outside of FPL's service area.
+The same year, the company moved to acquire 37 power stations in Maine, Massachusetts, and New Jersey.
+After a federal ruling would have limited the company's access to the New England power grid, FPL Group attempted to break off its purchase agreement in Maine, but ultimately completed the purchase in March 1999.

+Through the early 2000s, FPL Group was the subject of multiple merger discussions, including with Iberdrola, Entergy, and Constellation Energy.

+In 2005, FPL Group acquired Gexa Energy.